Nest-Microservices-Application/payments-ms/README.md

 # 💳 Payments Microservice

 > [!IMPORTANT]
 > If this project is running **individually**, without the `products-launcher`, ensure that the NATS server is running and properly configured.
-The `client-gateway` communicates with this microservice via the NATS server, which acts as a middleman and connects all microservices.
+The `client-gateway` communicates through the NATS server with `orders-ms`, which communicates with the `payments-ms` when creating an order.

 ## 📦 Installation